SucVatCan/Idk/Game Update.md

 Ask player for name 📝.
 - If the name is exactly “SVC”, immediately apply a 5% buff to all starting stats.
-- If the name matches a plant species (loài thực vật) 🌱, apply a 15% penalty to all starting stats.

 Ask player to choose Class:
 1. Chiến Binh (Warrior) 🗡️ → High HP ❤️, melee skill: "Chém Bão Kiếm" ✨